sroehling/FutureBudget/Retirement Simulator/AppStoreInfo.md

 ## Description

 FutureBudget helps you plan and forecast your financial future by flexibly evaluating longer term budgeting and/or investing scenarios.
-FutureBudget will help you gain insights into and critically think about your finances, and will also help you learn about the time-value of money, keeping up with inflation, positive cash flow, and other important concepts.
+FutureBudget will help you gain insights into and critically think about your finances, while helping you learn about the time-value of money, keeping up with inflation, positive cash flow, and other important concepts.

 To work with FutureBudget, you input a list of current and future expected incomes, expenses, assets, loans, accounts, and taxes.
 Each FutureBudget input also has numerous parameters for longer term, detailed budgeting.
 For example, expenses can occur repeatedly or once, start and stop at any point in the future, or their amounts can change over time.
-Based upon these inputs, FutureBudget  generates a forecast showing how these assumptions play out over time and with expected inflation.
+Based upon these inputs, FutureBudget generates a detailed forecast showing how these assumptions play out over time and with expected inflation.

 FutureBudget also lets you start with more general inputs, then add more detail later.
 For example, a single "expense" can be provided for all monthly bills, then broken into individual expenses later.
 Similarly, you could start with a single effective tax rate, then provide a more detailed tax bracket later.